gavinmcfarland/plugma-deprecated/README.md

 Plugma is a small framework for making it easier to develop and maintain Figma Plugins.

 ## Features
-- Convenient methods for message handling, menu commands, showing UI and more
+- Convenient methods for message handling, menu commands, showing and posting to UI and more
 - A single reference for managing plugin state across multiple commands
 - Automatic version management so you can upgrade documents and nodes created by past versions of your plugin